 In everything we do with the youth – programming, games, and activities – we seek to introduce them to Jesus and encourage them to live as His disciple.

-The Middle School Youth Group meets most Monday’s from 6:30 to 8pm.
+The Middle School Youth Group meets most Sunday’s from 4 to 5:30pm.

-Both groups typically play 4-square* as everyone arrives and then transition into some group games and icebreakers.
-We then move into the night’s session topic.
-We choose these to be applicable to the daily lives of the youth and we work hard to incorporate activities and discussion into the sessions.
+We talk, hang out and sometimes play 4-square* as everyone arrives and then transition into the night’s session topic.
+We choose these to be applicable to the daily lives of the youth and we work hard to incorporate activities, games, and discussion into the sessions.
 It isn’t just talk.

 What can you do?